Inclusive programs for individuals of all abilities.

 1. Ensure that your account is complete, with all family members added and credit card information on file.
 The call centre is available to guide you through the process Monday to Friday 8:30am to 4:30pm at 604-501-5100.

-2. Adapted Lessons will be offered Saturdays between 9:00am and 1:00pm at various pools throughout the city.
+2. Adapted lessons will be offered Saturdays between 9:00am and 1:00pm at various pools throughout the city.

 4. If a spot is unavailable for your child, you can register in mainstream lessons and provide your own external support person.
 See below for more information.